 So who is The Sin Eater?
 Twylla's mom, who comes to the palace in Lormere every once in a while to have a giant feast of human flesh in order for them to go up to heaven and pray to the Gods, society's last form of mercy.
 At age six, Twylla left her obese mom in order to work at the palace under the queen's ruling.
 When the people realize she is immune to all sorts of poison, they realize her touch is lethal and she has the power, even curse, to kill with a single touch, and she uses this touch to execute people who oppose the queen and are captured.
 This gives Twylla the nickname "Daunen Embodied".
 Also, whenever there's a hunt, she's the one who sings at the events.
 Then one day, her bodyguard Dorin gets a really bad bee sting and she gets a new bodyguard named Lief who seems...charming.
 And smart.
 And knowing, as in, smart about things that might actually hold the truth to the world, about the Gods, about the myth of the Sleeping Prince, the prince who was, well, cursed to sleep until a soul was brought back when the stars were aligned, yeah.

-So, to be fair my first experience with this book was pretty unpleasant.
+So, to be fair the first act with this book was pretty unpleasant.
 There is a character that Twylla cares about so much and thinks about for a long part of the story that dies off too early for us to feel the same way.
 The writing around this world is also pretty questionable.
 For example, Merek says, "You were the first child I ever saw, save for my sister."
 (90) Okay, this doesn't make sense.
 And how can Merek have first seen Twylla?
 Did he not see any other child until Twylla came to the palace at the age of six moons, three moons younger than him?
 Does the palace not have any other children?
 Then, in describing the world, Lief says, "The land is governed by the lords who sit on the Privy Council."
 (95) The Privy Council??
 When the prince says, "My name is Merek," I kept thinking, "Okay.
 Twylla thinks of that name but she'd already heard the name.
 She points the name out.
 She describes how it feels to say it.
 Apparently she can't call him anything but "Your Majesty" unless they are due to be together, and before that she couldn't even visualize the name through her tongue.
 And I thought Lief was the prince.
 Who's who????"
 There are also too many moments where the love is overcomplicated and then zips into forgiveness way too fast.
 And before this forgiveness, the characters unreasonably hold one another down for something they didn't really have any power over.
 The book is also loaded with C'mON lines.
 A character we root for says, "Marry you or die?
 How am I supposed to answer that?"
 That's about the rudest thing anyone could ever say and was completely out of place.
 And "Protect me?
 Why would you want to protect me?"
 Lief asks this to Twylla when it's obvious.
 I have other examples from bookmarking the book but I won't show them off, it's not necessary.
 You get the point, I felt the book was messy.